-The Trustee's overall investment policy is guided by the following objectives.
+The Trustee's overall investment policy is reviewed alongside the triennial actuarial valuation.
+The below objectives were set in conjunction with the 2020 valuation results.

 - The acquisition of suitable assets of appropriate liquidity which will generate income and capital growth to meet, together with new contributions from members and the Employer, the cost of current and future benefits which the Plan provides; - To limit the risk of the assets failing to meet the liabilities, both over the long term and on a shorter-term basis; - To minimise the long term costs of the Plan by maximising the return on the assets whilst having regard to the objective shown under the previous statement. - To achieve a funding level of 112% within 4-8 years, measured on a gilts+0% basis.